PascalSchroederDE/devops_for_ai_bt/content/1chapter.md

 ## Cloud Computing  {#sec:cloud}

+\newtheorem{definition}{Definition}

 In 2009 the university of Berkeley published a paper, in which the potential of Cloud Computing has been discussed.
 In doing so Cloud Computing has been defined as both - the applications delivered as services over the Internet, referred to as \acl{SaaS} (\acs{SaaS}), as well as the hardware and the systems software in the datacenters that provide those services. [@ArmbrustA.FoxandR.Griffith2009]

+In 2011 the National Institute of Standards and Technology delivered a more detailed definition of Cloud computing: [@Mell2011]

+\begin{definition}
+Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+\end{definition}

-Except for SaaS there are two more service models for Cloud Computing defined by the National Institute of Standards and Technology defined: \acl{PaaS} (\acs{PaaS}) and \acl{IaaS} (\acs{IaaS}).
+In progress of the definition, except for SaaS, there were two more service models for Cloud Computing defined: \acl{PaaS} (\acs{PaaS}) and \acl{IaaS} (\acs{IaaS}).
 In case of PaaS the provider controls the whole infrastructure including servers, storage and operating system and offers the customer to deploy its applications on this infrastructure.
 IaaS means the provisioning of storage, networks and all of the resources, so that the customer can deploy its software, including the operating system and application. [@Mell2011]

 SaaS in general has advantages for both end-users as well as service providers.
 While the service provider can install, maintain and control their services more easily, the user can access the service anytime, anywhere, collaborate more easily and keep their data inside the infrastructure. [@ArmbrustA.FoxandR.Griffith2009]